 Adding a teen to your car insurance policy is sure to boost your rates.
-But there are some good ways to keep those premiums as low as possible.
+But here are some good ways to keep those premiums lower.

 If your teen has turned 16, you’re probably nervous — both about the prospect of your child getting behind the wheel and all the costs associated with that new reality.